Effects of genocide on youth

 The effects of genocide on youth include psychological and demographic effects that affect the transition into adulthood.
 These effects are also seen in future generations of youth.

 Demographic effects involve the transfer of children during genocides.
 In cases of transfer, children are moved or displaced from their homes into boarding schools, adoptive families, or to new countries with or without their families.
 There are significant shifts in populations in the countries that experience these genocides.
 Often, children are then stripped of their cultural identity and assimilated into the culture that they have been placed into.

 Unresolved trauma of genocide affects future generations of youth.
 Intergenerational effects help explain the background of these children and analyze how these experiences shape their futures.
 Effects include the atmosphere of the household they grew up in, pressures to succeed or act in specific ways, and how they view the world in which they live.

-The passing down of narratives and stories are what form present day perceptions of the past.
-Narratives are what form future generations' ideas of the people who were either victimized or carried out the genocide.
-As youth of future generations process the stories they hear they create their own perception of it and begin to identify with a specific group in the story.
+The passing down of narratives and stories form present day perceptions of the past.
+Narratives form future generations' ideas of the people who were either victimized in or carried out the genocide.
+As youth of future generations process the stories they hear, they create their own perception of it and begin to identify with a specific group in the story.
 Youth of future generations begin to form their identity through the narratives they hear as they begin to relate to it and see how the genocide affects them.
 As stories are passed down, children also begin to understand what their parents or grandparents went through.
 They use narratives as explanation of why their parents talk about it in the way they do or do not talk about it all.

 Psychological effects of genocide are also relevant in youth.
 Youth who experience an extreme trauma at an early age are often incapable of fully understanding the event that took place.
 As this generation of children transition into adulthood, they sort out the event and recognize the psychological effects of the genocide.
 It is typical for these young survivors to experience symptoms of post-traumatic stress disorder (PTSD) as well as other psychological disorders.

 Transitioning out of youth and into adulthood is an important development marker in the lives of all people.
 Youth who transition into adulthood during a genocide have a different experience than those who do not transition during a genocide.
 Some youth transition earlier as means of survival.
 Others are unable to fully transition, remaining in a youth state longer.